What to Do If You're Stung by a Scorpionfish or Lionfish (With Photos)

 I was finding it hard to believe due to the pain, but it gave me hope!

 Day Four: Things are Getting Better

 On the morning of day four, the pain had began to subside and things were starting to feel better.
 The bruising and redness had started to reduce, and I was feeling much better.

 By day five there was a marked improvement, and I barely remembered I'd been stung.
 Everything was looking better, and if anything, I just had a slight itch.

-Always try to wear some beach shoes when you're in the water with a nice thick sole.
-This should prevent you being stung in the foot by any hidden fish.
+Always try to wear some beach shoes when you're in the water with a nice, thick sole.
+This should prevent you from being stung in the foot by any hidden fish.